All Year: Yes

 We live about 25km from Ballarat in Victoria and can pick people up from the railway station if you do not have a car.

-Wwoofers who are here generally help (voluntarily) about 5 hours a day.
-We often have WWoofers and HELPX helpers here together.
+HELPXers who are here generally help (voluntarily) about 5 hours a day.

 Ours is a small (120 acre) mixed farm with a goat dairy, sheep, cattle, poultry and donkeys.

 Help needed at the moment includes goat milking, feeding animals, gardening and general farm maintenance.

 We also always have painting and sign writing to do !!